 prophylactic therapy - preventive treatment.

-pyoderma gangrenosum - a chronic skin condition with painful ulcers, most often found on the legs, which can affect people with IBD.
+pyoderma gangrenosum - a chronic skin condition with painful ulcers, most often found on the legs, that can affect people with IBD.

 rectal bleeding - any blood that is passed out through the anus.

-rectum - the last part of the colon.
+rectum - the last part of the large intestine.

-red blood cells or erythrocytes - blood cells containing haemoglobin, which carry oxygen from the lungs to the tissues and return carbon dioxide to the lungs.
+red blood cells or erythrocytes - blood cells containing haemoglobin that carry oxygen from the lungs to the tissues and return carbon dioxide to the lungs.

 relapse - return of disease activity after it has been inactive.
 Often called a ‘flare-up’.